What is a Kanban Board?

 The delivery point represents the end of the team’s work on a specific task (represented by a card) on the Kanban board.

 Because they can help a team break down its projects into discrete tasks and then keep track of each stage of progress of those tasks, Kanban boards are a helpful way of allowing a team to organize its workflow, assign and track specific actions, and standardize communication.
-(Everyone will know what is mean, for example, when a card on a Kanban board is moved from “in review” to “complete.”)
+(Everyone will know what it means, for example, when a card on a Kanban board moves from “in review” to “complete.”)

 Kanban boards are also a helpful way to give a team working on a project a central location to get an immediate visual sense of where they stand in terms of the project’s progress.

-One potential downside of a Kanban board, however, is that it is a strictly tactical method of managing a project.
-Kanban boards are not designed to help a team set and communicate its strategic or high-level objectives for a project—only what the specific tasks will be, and where they are in progress at any given moment.
+However, one potential downside of a Kanban board is that it is a strictly tactical method of managing a project.
+Kanban boards are not designed to help a team set and communicate its strategic or high-level objectives for a project—only what the specific tasks will be and where they are in progress at any given moment.

-It is worth noting, however, that some product managers choose to set up strategic product roadmaps using Kanban boards.
+However, it is worth noting that some product managers choose to set up strategic product roadmaps using Kanban boards.

-The simplest form of physical Kanban board is to use a series of sticky notes—ideally using different colors to represent different types of tasks, to give the team more visual cues.
+The simplest form of physical Kanban board uses sticky notes—ideally with different colors representing different tasks, giving the team visual cues.

-Also, many Kanban boards today are digital or virtual.
-These are the boards used by Trello and Asana, for example, and they are ideal for geographically distributed teams who can’t all be in the same room at the same time to look at a chalkboard on the conference-room wall.
+Also, many of these boards today are digital or virtual.
+Trello and Asana use these boards, for example.
+They are ideal for geographically distributed teams who can’t all be in a conference room at the same time.

-Kanban boards are a great way to break down large, complex projects into trackable, discrete actions that the team can check on at any time to get a visual sense of where the project stands.
-These boards can be used for product roadmaps, but their real strength comes from using them as project management tools requiring several team members simultaneously managing a lot of moving parts.
+Kanban boards are a great way to break down large, complex projects into trackable, discrete actions.
+The team can check in on these actions at any time to understand where the project stands.
+You can use these boards for product roadmaps.
+However, their real strength comes when the team uses them as project management tools to manage several moving parts simultaneously.